SVLG1007 Student Leader Internship

 - Students are able to (1) integrate practical, real-world experience in leadership and professional responsibility, using their training, knowledge and skills to be an ambassador for their college community; (2) demonstrate responsibility and citizenship by using their knowledge and skills to contribute positively to the student experience of life on campus; (3) reflect, think deeply and discuss cogently how the service experience affected them and supported their learning about issues affecting students; (4) apply conceptual knowledge, skills and problem-solving techniques to real-life situations in a professional environment; and (5) enhance their professional skills around communication, leadership, team work, service to others and management, developing their ability to think innovatively, think independently and solve problems resourcefully.

 - Typically this unit is assessed in the following ways: (1) report from the service learning provider; (2) 2 x reflection pieces on a specific topic (500 words each); and (3) final report presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Associate Professor Annette George

 - Contact hours

-- All students to participate in their respective UWA College's leadership training program (minimum 15 hours training) as well as completing 85 hours of intenship experience there.
+- All students must participate in their respective UWA College's leadership training program (minimum 15 hours training) as well as complete 85 hours of internship experience there.